mzffreyvazov/mzffreyvazov.me/app/thoughts/_articles/private-vpn-setup.md

 Now follow these instructions step by step:

 1. First we need to choose a region.
-You can choose whicevery you want, but it is best to choose a country that is closes to where you live.
+You can choose whicever you want, but it is best to choose a country that is closes to where you live.
 Lets choose Amsterdam.
    ::img{src="Pasted image 20251127225609.png" alt="Region selection" caption="Region selection"}
 2. You do not need to change Datacenter
 3. Now we need to select an image.
 In this example we will continue with Ubuntu.
 Leave the latest version that is preselected for you.